 CASA of San Mateo County created the Academic Success Program to address poor educational outcomes for dependent children through individual and systemic advocacy.
 Currently, less than half of the Bay Area’s 7,000 foster youth graduate from high school.
 On average, foster youth attend nine different schools with records often lost.
 More than half suffer from mental health challenges as a result of trauma, and over 30% receive special education services because of disabilities.
 One of the Academic Success Program’s early and signature achievements was to fund and lead local efforts to finally understand whether San Mateo County’s dependent children stand compared foster student population samples highlighted in the academic research.
 The study, designed by a stakeholder group led by CASA of San Mateo County and conducted by Stanford researchers, confirmed what CASA staff suspected based on our experience in the field: our local foster students’ struggles were consistent with the research.

-The Academic Success Program organizes CASA’s approach and philosophy towards supporting a child’s education success.
 Every CASA volunteer receives three hours of training in educational advocacy and is supported by a supervisor to execute this work.
-CASA of San Mateo County’s supervisors are expert in how local school systems operate and support each volunteer’s involvement in the school life of their assigned child.
-The Academic Success Program equips volunteers to provide the one-on-one educational support and advocacy by providing ad hoc supervisor support, specialized trainings, academic tool-kits tailored to local resources, and literature identified and highlighted in our volunteer newsletters.
-CASA volunteers ensure that their child’s academic needs will not be overlooked.
+CASA of San Mateo County’s supervisors understand how local school systems operate and support each volunteer’s involvement in the school life of their assigned child.
+The Academic Success Program equips volunteers to provide the one-on-one educational support and advocacy to ensure that their child’s academic needs will not be overlooked.

-While we rely on our network of over 350 volunteers to provide one-on-one support, CASA staff is engaged in systemic academic advocacy that ensures that our child welfare partners – schools, child welfare, courts, probation, and community organizations – design systems that put children first.
 CASA of San Mateo County initiates conversations and convenes stakeholders.
 We are directly responsible for the Stanford research on the County’s dependent children, and facilitated meetings for the primary stakeholder group devoted to the education of foster children, the EdSupport Working Group.
-CASA’s Program Director chairs the local Blue Ribbon Commission’s Education Subcommittee.
-Under CASA’s leadership, this subcommittee convinced the relevant public agencies to adopt Foster Focus, a foster youth education database that links child welfare and education data.
-Currently, CASA is leading a partnership to create a more trauma-sensitive education system in San Mateo County.
 By shaping local policy and educating stakeholders and the community about the experiences of abused, neglected, and traumatized children, the Academic Success Program fosters communication and understanding about the school experiences community’s most vulnerable children.